hongzhonglu/vivarium/doc/getting_started.rst

 -------

 We use a MongoDB database to store the data collected from running simulations.
-This can be a a remote server, but for this guide we will run a MongoDB server locally.
+This can be a remote server, but for this guide we will run a MongoDB server locally.

 *Check Installation*